 A good breeder may also openly provide references from past buyers or her vet and may ask the same of you, that you provide good references from your vet and others who may know your pet owning past.
 Some may have contracts, some don't.
 Either way, a contract is only as good as the integrity of the people signing it, so make sure you feel comfortable and trust the breeder you choose, whether there is a contract or not.

 Be courteous too, call ahead and honor your appointment time.
-Breeders are people too, and need time for their human family, and for other activities.
+Breeders are people too, and need time for their human family, and for other obligations.
 If you can't make your appointment, let her know in time for her to make other plans.

 Finding a breeder with which to build a rapport is critical, as she will be your link to good information to properly raise your new puppy.
 She knows the puppy's bloodlines better than anyone, and can offer valuable insight and advice to help you guide your puppy to be the best dog he or she can be.
 A good breeder will want to maintain contact with all puppy buyers long after the sale, to ensure everything goes as it should.
 She would take back a pup or dog at any time, if the owner can no longer care for the dog.
 If that is not possible, perhaps due to distance, she will do anything in their power to help rehome the dog into an appropriate new home.
 She will be responsible for any dog she produced, for the life of the dog.